Drop filters offer a great way to filter out logs from an account to help manage your account volume and lower costs.

 { "docker.container.name": "system-logs" }

-only if we set Field to docker.container.name
+Those logs are only filtered if we set Field to docker.container.name and Value to system-logs.

-Confirm and save
+3. Confirm and save

-Before saving, it’s important to know that all logs that meet your filter criteria will be dropped.
+Before saving, it's important to know that all the logs that meet your filter criteria will be dropped.

-If you have Archiving enabled, your logs will be archived before they’re dropped.
+If you have [Archiving enabled, your logs will be archived before they're dropped.

 Select the confirmation check box, and then click Apply the filter.